-NFBInt: Indicates channel requires a new buffer.
-This interrupt the DMA Channel detects an error in the data stream.
+This interrupt is activated when the peripheral attached to the DMA Channel detects an error in the data stream.
 The peripherals signal this error by ending the current transfer with a TxEnd/RxEnd error response.
 The interrupt is cleared by writing either a "1" or a "0" to this bit.